 Read a Pioneer Christmas Book

-for the rest of this post please head over to Life of a Homeschool Mom where I have the privilege of guest posting once again in the Homeschooling Through The Holidays series!
+for the rest of this post please head over to Mom for All Seasons where I had the privilege of guest posting in the Homeschooling Through The Holidays series!